 2. Can I Use EIDL to Pay Off Debt?

-The EIDL carries a 3.75% interest rate (2.75% for non-profits) which makes it less expensive than other types of unsecured small business financing available now.
-As a result, we’re seeing lots of questions around using these loans to pay down or pay off other debts.
+COVID-19 EIDLs carry a 3.75% interest rate (2.75% for nonprofit organizations) which makes it less expensive than other types of unsecured small business financing available.
+These low rates have led many to ask whether they can use these funds to pay down or refinance other small business loans.

 “Can it be used for charges put on high interest credit cards from when the pandemic started?
 Would we total the charges in that time frame and pay it from the EIDL?